bergerhealer/BKCommonLib/README.md

 ## Features
 <details>
-<summary>Includes <a href="https://github.com/bergerhealer/Mountiplex">Mountiplex</a> General Purpose Java Reflection Library</summary>
+<summary>Includes Mountiplex General Purpose Java Reflection Library</summary>

 #####
-**Mountiplex** is core to BKCommonLib's ability to support so many different Minecraft Server versions and even forge at the same time.
+[**Mountiplex**](https://github.com/bergerhealer/Mountiplex) is core to BKCommonLib's ability to support so many different Minecraft Server versions and even forge at the same time.
 It combines the strengths of [ASM](https://github.com/llbit/ow2-asm), [Javassist](https://github.com/jboss-javassist/javassist) and [Objenesis](http://objenesis.org/) with a _Template Engine_ to generate compatible code at runtime.
 To achieve this it supports template declarations for macros, reflection and remapping and molds this into a compiletime-generated interface.

 This means you don't have to compile different classes for every different permutation of paper/spigot/forge/version and the millions of forks people create.
 If someone changes something, add an _#if - #endif_ block and you're set!